 It is a larger cooker, so anyone with a larger family to cook for will benefit from having a larger pot, but this is the largest option in the Pressure King Pro family.

 This pot might also be useful to anyone who has space issues or lack of facilities in the kitchen.
-If all you have is a single ring to cook on, being able to make a full meal in one pot, and also be able to fry your breakfast, or even make a cake in one machine is pretty cool.
+If all you have is a single ring to cook on, being able to make full delicious meals in one pot, and also be able to fry your breakfast, or even make a cake in one machine is pretty cool.

 Whats not to like?